yt-project/yt/doc/source/visualizing/volume_rendering.rst

 hanging off of it that describe the contents of that volume.
-It also contains a :class:`~yt.visualization.volume_rendering.camera.Camera` for rendering that volume..
+It also contains a :class:`~yt.visualization.volume_rendering.camera.Camera` for rendering that volume.
 All of its classes can be accessed and modified as properties hanging off of the scene.
 The scene's most important functions are :meth:`~yt.visualization.volume_rendering.scene.Scene.render` for